hero media

 Grade 3: Challenging with many steps

-Lace up your boots and set off before sunrise to climb to the top of Passage Peak, where a new viewing platform has been built at the high point of the walk to cater for those who want to see the break of day.
-The upgraded track is part of the Hamilton Island Icons Trail where, after pottering along the seaside path at the start of the Scenic Trail Entrance, walkers must carve off toward the northeast of the island to tackle the trail to Passage Peak.
-Download the Island app and receive commentary along the way to The View from the lookout, which is the No.1 icon on the Icons Trail and the highest point on Hamilton Island.
+Lace up your boots and set off before sunrise to climb to the top of Passage Peak, one of the most popular Hamilton Island hikes.
+A viewing platform at the high point of the walk cater for those who want to see the break of day.
+The track is part of the Hamilton Island Icons Trail where, after pottering along the seaside path at the start of the Scenic Trail Entrance, walkers must carve off toward the northeast of the island to tackle the trail to Passage Peak.

 Saddle Junction